(631) 632-7403 · newsliteracy@stonybrook.edu

 2. Understanding why news matters and why becoming a more discerning news consumer can change individual lives and the life of the country;

-4. Understanding how the digital revolution and the structural changes in the news media can affect news consumers; understand our new responsibilities as publishers as well as consumers.
+3. Understanding how the digital revolution and the structural changes in the news media can affect news consumers; understand our new responsibilities as publishers and creators as well as consumers.

 A new generation of news literate citizens who demand high quality information will also shape the future of journalism, determining the balance between information that is important versus that which is titillating – a struggle that has been part of journalism from its beginnings.
 Savvy news consumers are already beginning to understand the value of the journalists’ ability to authenticate and then put into context the vast amount of information that constantly floods over us.
-Citizens can vote for reliable information by frequenting web sites and following Social Media outlets that check the facts as much as possible, strive to avoid conflicts of interest and take responsibility for the information they publish.
-Just as it is often said that in a democracy citizens get the government they deserve, in the 21st Century newly empowered consumers will get the journalism they deserve.
+Citizens can vote for reliable information by frequenting websites and following social media outlets that check the facts as much as possible, strive to avoid conflicts of interest, and take responsibility for the information they publish.
+Just as it is often said that in a democracy citizens get the government they deserve, in the 21st century newly empowered consumers will get the journalism they demand.

 The ability of the next generations of citizens to judge the reliability and relevance of information will be a leading indicator of the public health of civil societies around the world.